-Delicious and loaded with fresh fruit, these lemon blueberry muffins will not disappoint.
+Delicious and loaded with fresh fruit, these healthy lemon blueberry muffins will not disappoint.
 Guaranteed bursts of blueberries in every single bite!

-How do you make vegan lemon blueberry muffins without all the “bad” ingredients?
+How to make vegan lemon blueberry muffins

 There are substitutes to almost anything, and the trick is finding the right combination of the healthier options that will give the same or similar results.